nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

 This engagement has included:

- - Hospital Consultants and Doctors
+ - Hospital consultants and doctors
- - Hospital Pharmacists and Technicians
+ - Hospital pharmacists and technicians
- - Mental Health Nurses
+ - Mental health nurses
- - Mental Health Pharmacists and Technicians
+ - Mental health pharmacists and technicians
- - Mental Health Point of Access Centre
+ - Mental health point of access centre
- - General Practitioners
+ - General practitioners
- - Community Pharmacists
+ - Community pharmacists
  - Midwives
- - Health Visitors
+ - Health visitors
- - Health System Suppliers
+ - Health system suppliers
- - Commissioning Support Units
+ - Commissioning support units
- - Hospital Trusts
+ - Hospital trusts

-The feedback from these stakeholders has been used to develop the business use cases, user stories and a logical data model available above.
+The feedback from these stakeholders has been used to develop the business use cases, user stories and the [logical data model](pages/accessrecord_structured/GP%20Connect%20Req%20Cat%20-%20Access%20Record%20Structured%20Data%20v0.5.xlsx){:target="_blank"}.
 These will form the basis of the technical specification and will be used to assure that the GP Connect API meets the needs of the business.